Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 |---|---|---|

-| Eligibility | Restricted (Usually OCONUS only). | Available to everyone (CONUS & OCONUS). |
+| Eligibility | Restricted (usually OCONUS only) | Available to everyone (CONUS & OCONUS) |

-| Drop-off | Must drive to a specific VPC (often hours away). | Door-to-door service (home or base). |
+| Drop-Off | Must drive to a specific VPC (often hours away) | Door-to-door service (home or base vicinity) |

-| Timing | Strict scheduling; longer wait times. | Flexible scheduling to match your orders. |
+| Timing | Strict scheduling; longer wait times | Flexible scheduling to match your orders |

-| Multiple Cars | Only pays for one vehicle. | Can ship multiple vehicles on one truck. |
+| Multiple Cars | Only pays for one vehicle | Can ship multiple vehicles simultaneously |

 How to Coordinate a Private Military Move